 Howard County Estate Planning Attorney

-McDonald Law Firm serves clients in Howard County and the surrounding Counties with comprehensive estate planning services, including the drafting and review of wills, trusts and powers of attorney to ensure clients and their families are properly taken care of during their lifetime, while preserving a legacy for future generations.
+McDonald Law Firm serves clients in Howard County and the surrounding counties with comprehensive estate planning services, including the drafting and review of Wills, trusts and powers of attorney to ensure clients and their families are properly taken care of during their lifetime, while preserving a legacy for future generations.
 The estate planning practice of McDonald Law Firm encompasses all of the following estate planning strategies:

-Powers of Attorney – You never know when something may happen (injury, illness) that renders you incapacitated and unable to care for yourself or manage your financial affairs, whether only temporarily or for the long-term.
-By preparing powers of attorney in advance, you can choose someone you know and trust to make medical or legal decisions on your behalf during your period of incapacity.
+Powers of Attorney – You never know when something may happen (injury or illness) that renders you incapacitated and unable to care for yourself or manage your financial affairs, whether only temporarily or for the long-term.
+By preparing powers of attorney in advance, you can choose someone you know and trust to make financial or legal decisions on your behalf during your period of incapacity.
 Otherwise, a court may decide these issues for you, or appoint some stranger or institution to manage your affairs.

-Advance Medical Directives – Medical directives such as a health care proxy or living will can let family members and medical professionals know how you wish certain end-of-life or other decisions to be made.
+Advance Medical Directive – Medical directives such as a health care proxy or living will can let family members and medical professionals know how you wish certain end-of-life or other decisions to be made.
 McDonald Law Firm provides sensitive and compassionate advice to help you decide on issues such as Do Not Resuscitate (DNR) orders, feeding tubes, etc., and creates the necessary documents so that your wishes will be followed.
 Without advance medical directives, these decisions may be thrust upon anguished relatives who are unsure or who disagree over the proper decisions to make.
 You can ease their distress by deciding these matters in advance and communicating your wishes.

-Health and Education Exclusion Trusts – HEETs are a valuable way to help pay for a beneficiary’s healthcare or education, while avoiding gift taxes and other estate taxes, including generation-skipping transfer taxes.
+Health and Education Exclusion Trust – HEETs are a valuable way to help pay for a beneficiary’s healthcare or education, while avoiding gift taxes and other estate taxes, including generation-skipping transfer taxes.
 A HEET is an irrevocable trust and is subject to many restrictions and requirements in order to be valid.

-Charitable Remainder Trusts – CRTs are another type of irrevocable trust that can offer significant tax advantages to persons with large estates while meeting the admirable goal of donating to important charities and nonprofits.
+Charitable Remainder Trust – CRTs are another type of irrevocable trust that can offer significant tax advantages to persons with large estates while meeting the admirable goal of donating to important charities and nonprofits.
 A charitable remainder trust allows you to designate yourself or another beneficiary to receive income from the trust for a set period, after which the remaining assets are given to the charity.

-Second Amendment Trusts™ (Gun Trusts) – Don’t rely on the executor to transfer firearms according to a will, who might unknowingly violate any number of state or federal gun control laws and cause your firearms to be forfeited.
-Avoid the transfer tax and burdensome federal requirements with a Second Amendment Trust.
-McDonald Law Firm is well versed in the special requirements for creating a valid Second Amendment Trust or gun trust.
+Second Amendment Trust™ (Gun Trust) – Don’t rely on the executor to transfer firearms according to a Will; your executor might unknowingly violate any number of state or federal gun control laws and cause your firearms to be forfeited.
+Avoid the transfer tax and burdensome federal requirements with a Second Amendment Trust™.
+McDonald Law Firm is well versed in the special requirements for creating a valid Second Amendment Trust™ or gun trust.

 For advice and assistance on the proper legal strategies in preparing a comprehensive estate plan, call McDonald Law Firm at 443-741-1088.
 We offer an initial consultation and practice throughout Howard County and the surrounding Counties.